 Me with Chris Vaines of KMF Training.

-It is ideal for anyone who doesn’t have any experience yet, and/or needs to gain the qualification.
+It is ideal for anyone who doesn’t have any teaching or training experience yet, and/or needs to gain an introductory teaching qualification.

-The course has been written by Ann Gravells and developed by KMF Training.
-The course is mapped to the qualification content and sits on the Regulated Qualifications Framework (RQF) at level 3.
+The course has been written by Ann Gravells and developed by KMF Training and Consultancy Ltd. The course is mapped to the qualification content and is on the Regulated Qualifications Framework (RQF) at level 3.
+Scroll to the end of the page to download a cross-referencing grid.

 This course offers the convenience of remote online learning so that it can be completed anytime and anywhere.